hasnat/redux-modules/README.md

   };
 ```

 That's it!
-Check the documentation for comparisons
+Check the documentation for comparisons with idiomatic Redux, in depth examples, and advanced usage.

 # Documentation
 - Introduction